prewired/prewired.github.io/src/pages/volunteering.md

 layout: "@layouts/MDLayout.astro"
 title: Volunteering
 desc: We're always looking for more mentors!
 Learn how to join Prewired as a volunteer.
-imgSrc: mt24_buildtogether.jpg
+imgSrc: mt24_silly.jpg
-imgAlt: A mentor and attendee working together on a LEGO robot
+imgAlt: A large group of mentors and attendee making silly faces at the camera
 ---

 **We're always looking for more mentors!**